 5. How Can I Make Payment and Reserve a Place?

-The simplest way is to reserve your place and pay online at www.kghypnobirthing.com.
-You can also call the office on 0330 111 2292.
-Your place is reserved when you make your payment, but we do have a system of payment by instalments to help you.
+The simplest way is to reserve your place and pay in full online at www.kghypnobirthing.com.
+You can also call the office on 01264 535002.
+Your place is reserved when you make your payment.

 6. What if I want to repeat the course?

 When you have been teacher for a while it can be extremely helpful to repeat any or all of the modules.